 - Offer reinforcements.
 People may want to go back and review a topic from their program, reinforce a key lesson, dig deeper into a challenge, or share ideas with coworkers.
 Offer related or targeted courses, webinars, lunch-and-learns, tools, books, or online learning.

 - Build a community of practice or social networks.
 Some organizations build networks where “graduates” of specific leadership development programs can maintain connections, share tips and experiences, and discuss challenges.

-Once the program has been created, be sure to look back and evaluate the program impact.
-Ensure your organization is utilizing follow-up evaluations to be certain the information being given is having an impact, employees feel encouraged to reflect on the impact of development, and those employees understand why development is important to the entire organization.
+Once the program has been created, be sure to look back and evaluate the program’s impact.
+Ensure your organization is using follow-up evaluations to be certain that:

-Leadership development isn’t reserved only for upper level managers.
-Line level managers control your delivery of goods and services during that “last mile” and motivate and coach the employees that are most in touch with your client base.
+Leadership development isn’t reserved only for upper-level managers.
+First-line supervisors motivate and coach the employees that are most in touch with your client base.
 They are also one of your most powerful retention assets.
 Leadership development programs that accurately assess gaps and provide development opportunities are good for us all.

 Healthcare Training and Staff Development Report